 The IRS may charge you a user fee for issuing a tax ruling.
-See Publication 1375 for more information.
+See Publication 1375 and Revenue Procedure 2000-1 for more information.
+Revenue Procedure 2000-1 is in Internal Revenue Bulletin No. 2000-1.

 Leveraged leases of limited-use property.
 The IRS will not issue advance rulings on leveraged leases of so-called limited-use property.
 Limited-use property is property not expected to be either useful to or usable by a lessor at the end of the lease term except for continued leasing or transfer to a member of the lessee group.
 See Revenue Procedure 76-30 for examples of limited-use property and property that is not limited-use property.
 Leases over \$250,000.
 Special rules are provided for certain leases of tangible property.
 The rules apply if the lease calls for total payments of more than \$250,000 and either of the following apply.

-- Any rents are payable after the close of the calendar year following the calendar year the use occurs. - · Rents increase during the lease.
+- Any rents are payable after the close of the calendar year following the calendar year the use occurs. - Rents increase during the lease.

 Generally, if these conditions exist, you must accrue rents for the periods to which the rents are allocated under the lease.
 If a lease only contains a rent payment schedule, the rents payable for a period during the lease are the rents allocated to that period.
 If the lease allocates any rent to a calendar year that is not payable until after the close of the succeeding calendar year, only the present value of that rent should be accrued and interest on the unpaid rent accrues until the rent is paid.
-For certain leases designed to achieve tax avoidance, IRS may require the parties to accrue rent and interest on rent using the constant rental method.
+For certain leases designed to achieve tax avoidance, the IRS may require the parties to accrue rent and interest on rent using the constant rental method.